Government Programme measures to reform migration policy

 The table presents the Government's key migration policy projects and information on their schedule and objectives.

-Measure | Schedule | Objectives |
+| Measure | Schedule | Objectives |

-Introducing a border procedure and extending the grounds for the accelerated procedure | The amendments were approved on 28 June 2024.
+| Introducing a border procedure and extending the grounds for the accelerated procedure | The amendments were approved on 28 June 2024.
 The Act entered into force on 1 September 2024. | A border procedure will be introduced in accordance with the Asylum Procedures Directive.
 All the grounds for the accelerated procedure that are not yet part of the Aliens Act will be included in the Act. |

-Tightening the period of validity of international protection permits under the Qualification Directive | The amendments were approved on 22 November 2024.
-The Act will enter into force on 2 January 2025. | The period of validity of residence permits granted on the basis of international protection status will be reduced to the minimum specified in the Qualification Directive.
+| Tightening the period of validity of international protection permits under the Qualification Directive | The amendments were approved on 22 November 2024.
+The Act entered into force on 2 January 2025. | The period of validity of residence permits granted on the basis of international protection status will be reduced to the minimum specified in the Qualification Directive.
 Grounds for not granting or for ending international protection status will be adopted. |

-Reforming the provisions of the Aliens Act on the registration and lodging of applications for international protection and on asylum examinations | Consultation round 25 November 2024 – 7 January 2025.
-Government proposal to Parliament during the 2025 spring session. | The provisions of the Aliens Act on the registration and lodging of applications for international protection and on asylum examinations will be reformed.
+| Reforming the provisions of the Aliens Act on the registration and lodging of applications for international protection and on asylum examinations | The amendments were approved on 23 May 2025.
+The Act entered into force on 1 June 2025. | The provisions of the Aliens Act on the registration and lodging of applications for international protection and on asylum examinations will be reformed.
 The practice of going over the asylum interview record with the asylum seeker will be abolished, and the preparedness and readiness concerning migration incidents will be assessed. |

-Development of residence permit procedures in immigration legislation | The amendments were approved on 5 July 2024 and they entered into force on 1 September 2024. | The regulation of the evasion of provisions on entry will be reformed, and the provisions on the verification of identity will be clarified.
+| Development of residence permit procedures in immigration legislation | The amendments were approved on 5 July 2024 and they entered into force on 1 September 2024. | The regulation of the evasion of provisions on entry will be reformed, and the provisions on the verification of identity will be clarified.
 Rejected asylum applicants will be prevented from switching to work-based and education-based immigration procedures. |

-Family reunification | Consultation round 11 September - 5 October 2024.
-Government proposal to Parliament during the 2024 autumn session. | The conditions for family reunification will be tightened by introducing changes provided for in the Family Reunification Directive. |
+| Family reunification | The amendments were approved on 13 June 2025 and they entered into force on 16 June 2025. | The conditions for family reunification will be tightened by introducing changes provided for in the Family Reunification Directive. |

-Detention and entry ban | Government proposal was submitted to Parliament on 3 October 2024. | The provisions on detention will be tightened, the provisions on entry bans will be reformed, and provisions will be issued enabling the imposition of an entry ban on a person residing outside Finland. |
+| Detention and entry ban | The amendments were approved on 4 April 2025 and they entered into force on 6 May 2025. | The provisions on detention will be tightened, the provisions on entry bans will be reformed, and provisions will be issued enabling the imposition of an entry ban on a person residing outside Finland. |

-Reduction of the reception allowance | The amendment was approved on 5 July 2024 and it entered into force on 1 August 2024. | The amount of the reception allowance will be reduced to the minimum amount permitted by the Constitution and the Reception Conditions Directive. |
+| Reduction of the reception allowance | The amendment was approved on 5 July 2024 and it entered into force on 1 August 2024.
+The temporary act on the matter will be extended until 11 June 2026. |

-Reform of the Reception Act | The project was launched on 8 July 2024. | Reception services will be made more effective.
+| Reform of the Reception Act | The project has been suspended and further preparation has been combined with project SM032:00/2024 Legislative project on the national implementation of the EU Migration and Asylum Agreement | Reception services will be made more effective.
 Reception services will be limited during the processing of subsequent applications, and the system of representatives for unaccompanied minor asylum seekers will be reformed. |

-Stricter conditions for permanent residence permits | Government proposal to Parliament during the 2025 spring session. | The period of residence required for a permanent residence permit will be extended to six years, and a language skills requirement will be introduced.
+| Stricter conditions for permanent residence permits | Government proposal to Parliament was submitted on 5 June 2025.
+The amendment to the Aliens Act entered into force on 8 January 2026. | The period of residence required for a permanent residence permit will be extended to six years, and a language skills requirement will be introduced.
 In addition, a stricter integrity requirement will be adopted. |

-Nationality Act 1 | The amendment was approved on 5 July 2024 and it entered into force on 1 October 2024. | The period of residence required for citizenship will be extended to eight years. |
+| Nationality Act 1 | The amendment was approved on 5 July 2024 and it entered into force on 1 October 2024. | The period of residence required for citizenship will be extended to eight years. |

-Nationality Act 2 | Consultation round 27 January 2024 – 14 January 2025.
-Governement proposal to Parliament during the 2025 spring session. | Among other things, a stricter integrity requirement will be adopted, the actual requirements for sufficient financial resources will be reintroduced, and the possibility of adopting the Danish approach to revoking citizenship will be examined. |
+| Nationality Act 2 | The amendments were approved on 24 October 2025, and they entered into force on 17 December 2025. | Among other things, a stricter integrity requirement will be adopted, the actual requirements for sufficient financial resources will be reintroduced, and the possibility of adopting the Danish approach to revoking citizenship will be examined. |

-Nationality Act | Government proposal to Parliament during the 2025 spring session. | A citizenship test will be introduced.
+| Nationality Act 3 | Comments 19 December 2025 - 6 February 2025.
+Government proposal to Parliament in spring 2026. | A citizenship test will be introduced.
 The possibility of introducing the principle of reciprocity in respect of the dual citizenship system will be explored |

-Development of provisions on removal from the country | Government proposal to Parliament at the beginning of 2026 at the latest | Procedures for removing people from the country will be made more effective.
+| Development of provisions on removal from the country | Comments 19 December 2025 - 2 February 2026.
+Government proposal to Parliament in spring 2026. | Procedures for removing people from the country will be made more effective.
 The project will also assess whether the regulation on deportation and denial of admittance or stay can be harmonised or combined into a single procedure for removal from the country. |